 “How would you like patients to contact your practice?” asked Jeff Takacs in his session intro at the annual meeting of the Medical Group Management Association (MGMA).
 “Your answer should be: However they prefer.”

-The cost of this in man hours as well as paid advertising seemed to be well worth it, considering the reported benefits which include patient retention, practice growth, and management of physician reputation.
+The cost of this in man hours as well as paid advertising seemed to be well worth it, considering the reported benefits: patient retention, practice growth, and management of physician reputation.

 According to Takacs, patients will often visit a practice’s Facebook page when they are getting cold feet about an upcoming appointment.
 They expect that practice to behave online as they would in person.
 Seeing an active page with prompt, polite communication between the office and patients can make all the difference.

-A more recent and particularly useful addition to Facebook’s pages is the call-to-action button.
+A particularly useful addition to Facebook’s pages is the call-to-action button.
 Here you can direct patients to learn more about your practice, make an appointment, send a direct message, shop on your website, or even download your app.

 With so many options, you are likely to find a setup that best fits your practice and your patients.
 Remember, your neurology patients are already there.
 It’s time you join them.